T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

  Take care that the query of part 1 (display list) does a) select the same records and b) in the same order as the query defined in part 2 (order records) via `dragAndDropOrderSql`.

- If you find that the reorder does not work at expected, those two sql queries are not identically.
+ If you find that the reorder does not work at expected, those two sql queries are not identical.

 QFQ CSS Classes
 ---------------